GoogleCloudPlatform/terraform-google-examples/example-custom-machine-types/README.md

 ## Install Terraform

-Install Terraform if it is not already installed (visit [terraform.io](https://terraform.io) for other distributions):
+1. Install Terraform if it is not already installed (visit [terraform.io](https://terraform.io) for other distributions):

 ```
 ./terraform-install.sh
 ```

-## Set up the environment
+## Change to the example directory

 ```
 cd example-custom-machine-types/
 ```

+## Set up the environment

-Set the project, replace `YOUR_PROJECT` with your project ID:
+1. Set the project, replace `YOUR_PROJECT` with your project ID:

 ```
 PROJECT=YOUR_PROJECT